 Skill requirements in the changing work environment

-Research showed soft skills were needed the most when working in a remote environment.
-Among the soft skills, communication skills were found to be highly important; other than that, technical skills and ownership qualities were considered significant.
+Research showed that employees required the soft skills the most when working in a remote environment.
+Among the soft skills, the significance order shows communication skills to be on the top; other than that, technical skills and ownership qualities were considered significant.

 A Gartner research study mentioned that 70% of the employees believed they did not have the skills for their job.
 In the pandemic downturn, lay-off season and mandatory skill requirements have pushed employees to upskill or reskill themselves.